One South at The Plaza: History

-In November 2010 it was announced that Bank of America would be reducing their leased space in the building by 65,000 ft due to moving their move to recently completed 1 Bank of America Center.
-Bank of America plans to occupy 95% of the 750,000 sqft available space in 1 Bank of America Center.
+Bank of America announced in November 2010 it would be reducing their leased space in the building by 65,000 ft due to moving to the recently completed 1 Bank of America Center.
+They planned to occupy 95% of the 750,000 sqft available space in 1 Bank of America Center.
 At the time of the space reduction Bank of America was still the largest tenant in the building occupying 488,000 sqft.

-In September 2011 law firm Alston & Bird signed a 10-year renewal lease for 90,000 sqft.
-The firm has occupied the building since 2001 when they moved from their office on Morehead Street.
+In September 2011 long term tenant Law firm Alston & Bird announced they had signed a 10-year renewal lease for 90,000 sqft.
+The firm had occupied the building since 2001 when they moved from their office on Morehead Street.
 At the time of the renewal, they had 107 local employees.